kj2013/claff-offmychest/README.md

 **Labeled training set** (To be released on Sep 18): About 10,000 labeled sentences, extracted from the top comments posted to "POSTS".

-**Test set:** About 3,000 unlabeled sentences, extracted from the top comments and posted to "POSTS".
+**Test set:** About 3,000 unlabeled sentences, extracted from the top comments posted to "POSTS".

 ## Label descriptions

 Check out the annotation instructions under /docs/.

-1. *Disclosure* is further categorized into informational or emotional disclosure.
+1. *Disclosure* is further categorized into informational and emotional disclosure.

-2. *Supportiveness* is further categorized into general, informational and emotional supportiveness.
+2. *Supportiveness* is further categorized into general, informational, and emotional supportiveness.

 ## Check out the FAQ!

-This package contains a release of training and test data to aid in modeling affect and emotion from conversations, focusing on the problem of how speakers use emotions to react to a situation and to each other.
-We introduce the OffMyChest conversation dataset, and invite submissions for the Computational Linguistics Affect Understanding (CL-Aff) Shared Task on Affect in Conversations.
+(TO BE RELEASED)

 Please "WATCH" this repository!
 We may be pushing more updates in the following weeks.
 After the Shared Task, we also plan to further enrich this data, with more annotations, meta-features and trained classifiers to aid with downstream applications.

 If you use the data and publish, please let us know and cite our CL-Aff overview paper:

-@inproceedings{TBA
+@inproceedings

+{TBA
 }

 If you have any questions regarding the workshop scope or need further information, please do not hesitate to send an e-mail: